 The U.S. Justice Department recovered more than $2.6 billion in 2019 from lawsuits involving healthcare fraud and false claims, federal data released Thursday show.

 The department’s recoveries from healthcare fraud cases have inched higher in recent years from roughly $2.5 billion in 2018 and $2.1 billion in 2017.

 The fiscal year ending Sept.
-30 was the 10th straight year that settlements and judgments from healthcare companies for alleged fraud exceeded $2 billion
+30 was the 10th straight year that settlements and judgements from healthcare companies for alleged fraud exceeded $2 billion.

 The vast majority of the 505 cases involving healthcare companies were revealed to the authorities by whistleblowers, highlighting the importance of medical billers and coders in combating healthcare fraud.